parilo/tars-rl/README.md

 2. Penalize for dying
 3. Smart reward shaping (e.g. give some reward for bending a knee or doing a step forward)
 4. Take previous action into consideration through residual connection
+5. Train gaussian policy with reward equal to the absolute speed (in any direction) and use it as a prior for training policy for moving in particular direction (or along designated speed vector)

 ### Performance of different approaches
 ```python